 Call for Honors

 The Honors Working Group has opened the Call for Honors nominations.
-Professional Members of the Association may make nominations for art therapists who will be awarded honors in 2023 for their outstanding contributions to the American Art Therapy Association (AATA), the profession of art therapy, art therapy education, and clinical work.
-All Professional Members are encouraged to look over the award categories and nominate the art therapist(s) who best fits the description(s).
+Professional Members of the Association may make nominations for art therapists who will be awarded honors in 2024 for their outstanding contributions to the American Art Therapy Association (AATA), the profession of art therapy, art therapy education, and clinical work.
+All Professional Members are encouraged to review the award categories and nominate the art therapist(s) who best fits the description(s).
 For details and applications, please review the awards below and click on the link to the application form.
 Keep in mind that all nominations must include the Official Nomination Form as well as the documents explained in each specific award's guidelines.

 • Official Honors Nomination Submission